armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

         permission: full
 {{< /prism >}}

-During authentication, CD-as-a-Service maps a user's SSO group names to RBAC role names.
+During authentication, CD-as-a-Service maps a user's SSO groups to your defined RBAC roles.

 {{% alert title="Caution" color="warning" %}}
 1. The SSO role does not appear in the UI.
 You cannot use CD-as-a-Service to assign an SSO role to a user.
 1. You cannot use CD-as-a-Service to inspect the SSO groups that a user belongs to.
 {{% /alert %}}

-## Assign roles to users

-After you define your roles, you use the CLI to [add your roles]({{< ref "cd-as-a-service/tasks/iam/create-role" >}}) to your CD-as-a-Service Organization.
-You do all subsequent role management with the CLI, but you [assign roles to users]({{< ref "cd-as-a-service/tasks/iam/manage-role-user" >}}) using the UI.

-All users must have at least one role in order to use CD-as-a-Service.
-If a user has login credentials but no role assigned, the user sees a blank **Deployments** screen after logging in:

-{{< figure src="/images/cdaas/user-no-role.png" alt="User sees the Deployments screen with no deployments." height="75%" width="75%">}}

 ## {{% heading "nextSteps" %}}